-More pixels per inch mean more screen real estate as well as sharper and clearer details.
-If a display has a too low pixel density, there will be limited screen space available while the picture will be pixel-y and fuzzy.
+If a display has a too low pixel density, the picture will be pixely and fuzzy.

 Pixel Density & Viewing Distance

-Having the highest pixel density possible isn’t always better or even necessary.
-If you’re looking for a gaming monitor, high pixel density requires high screen resolution which in turn demands more processing power and therefore has an impact on the frame rate.
+Having the highest pixel density possible isn’t always the better solution or even a necessary one.
+If you’re looking for a gaming monitor, high pixel density requires high screen resolution, which in turn demands more processing power and therefore has an impact on the frame rate.

 Further, certain applications don’t scale well.
-For instance, if you have a 27″ 4K monitor (163 PPI), you may find 150% scaling to be ideal for you whereas some applications will only scale to 100% and 200%.
+For instance, if you have a 27″ 4K monitor (163 PPI), you may find 150% scaling to be ideal for you, whereas some applications will only scale to 100% or 200%.

 This will leave you with things being either too small or too big in that application.
-Luckily, most apps have improved their scaling support since the high-resolution displays had first appeared on the market.
+Luckily, most apps have improved their scaling support since high-resolution displays first appeared on the market.

-So, if you have a 24″ 1080p monitor with a pixel density of roughly 92 pixels per inch, you will need to be 37″ (or 94cm) away from the screen; at this distance, your eyes won’t be able to distinguish the pixels on the monitor.
+So, if you have a 24″ 1080p monitor with a pixel density of roughly 92 pixels per inch, you will need to be 37″ (or 94cm) away from the screen in order for your eyes not to be able to distinguish the pixels on the monitor.

-You can visit this website and calculate at what distance certain screen size/resolution becomes retina or check the table below which consists of the most common monitor size/resolution combinations and their corresponding optimal viewing distance.
+You can visit this website and calculate at what distance a certain screen size/resolution becomes retina or check the table below, which consists of the most common monitor size/resolution combinations and their optimal viewing distance.